 Atlantic is a major foundation providing support to international left-wing advocacy organizations.
 Other philanthropic areas of interest include aging, children and youth, health, human rights and reconciliation, and knowledge, research, and innovation.

 Atlantic Philanthropies focuses on a total of eight global regions for its grants, including the United States, Australia, Bermuda, Cuba, Northern Ireland, the Republic of Ireland, South Africa, and Vietnam.

-The Philanthropies are involved in left-of-center politics throughout their areas of operation.
-In the United States, Atlantic takes advantage of lesser restrictions on the funding of 501(c)(4) advocacy groups by offshore foundations than domestic foundations to fund Democratic Party advocacy, most notably in the 2016 general elections through the Civic Participation Action Fund.
+The Philanthropies are involved in left-of-center politics throughout its areas of operation.
+In the United States, Atlantic takes advantage of weak restrictions on the funding of 501(c)(4) advocacy groups by offshore foundations, most notably through spending in the 2016 general elections via the Civic Participation Action Fund.
 Atlantic reportedly provided the group with $50 million in support.
 The group was also a key funder of Health Care for America Now, a left-wing 501(c)(4) organization that pushed for Obamacare and further government control of American healthcare.